lucidrains/nim-mmcif/README.md

     "path/to/structure3.mmcif"
 ]

-# Parse all files in batch
+# Parse all files in batch (returns list when no globs used)
 results = nim_mmcif.parse_mmcif_batch(files)

 # Process results